tableau/tabcmd/docs/tabcmd_cmd.md

 You can use the following commands with the tabcmd command line tool in Tableau Online:

-**Important**: To ensure availability and avoid disruption with Tableau Online, make sure to upgrade your tabcmd client to a version greater than version 2020.2 before January 2022.
+<div class="alert alert-info"><strong>Important</strong>: To ensure availability and avoid disruption with Tableau Online, make sure to upgrade your tabcmd client to a version greater than version 2020.2 before January 2022.
 The tabcmd versions are API backward compatible and should not require code changes.
-For more information, see Install tabcmd.
+For more information, see [Install tabcmd]({{ site.baseurl }}/docs/index.html).</div>

 * TOC
 {:toc}